elkozmon/zoonavigator/index.md

 title: Welcome
 ---

-ZooNavigator is a **web-based browser UI & editor for ZooKeeper** with many features.
+ZooNavigator is a **web-based ZooKeeper UI and editor/browser** with many features.

 It is an open source project and the source code is available on [GitHub](https://github.com/elkozmon/zoonavigator).